Dynamics 365 LICENSING GUIDE

 - Additional users: These represent a large percentage of users in an organization and may consume data or reports from a line of business systems, complete light tasks like time or expense entry, and HR record updates or be heavier users of the system, but not require full user capabilities.
 These additional users are licensed with Dynamics 365 Team Members.

 If you would like to add something in the dynamics 365 licensing and pricing guide above, please let me know.
+If you have any question or queries, do not hesitate to reach out to us!

 Need our help?